MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/how-to-set-up-the-chart-of-cash-flow-accounts.md

 9. Choose the **OK** button to close the window.

-10. Repeat steps 2\-9 to set up a new cash flow account.
+10. Repeat steps 2-9 to set up a new cash flow account.

 11. After you have set up all the cash flow accounts, on the **Home** tab, in the **Process** group, select **Indent Chart of Cash Flow Accounts** to update the structure of cash flow accounts.

 > [!NOTE]
->  If you have entered definitions in the **Totaling** field for accounts of the **End\-Total** type before you perform the indent function, you must enter them again because the function overwrites the values in the **Totaling** field.
-The indent function moves all **End\-Totals** to the corresponding **Begin\-Totals** and indents the accounts that lie in between.
+>  If you have entered definitions in the **Totaling** field for accounts of the **End-Total** type before you perform the indent function, you must enter them again because the function overwrites the values in the **Totaling** field.
+The indent function moves all **End-Totals** to the corresponding **Begin-Totals** and indents the accounts that lie in between.

 ### To add comments to cash flow accounts